yukikitayama/data-analysis/polars/note_data_analysis_with_polars.md

   - `matches` doesn't need `^` and `$` that we need for the expression API
 - `cs.string() - cs.starts_with("T")` select all string columns other than any columns beginning with T
 - `with_columns` allows us to transform the existing column
+- **The difference between `select` and `with_columns` is that `select` returns only the columns listed while `with_columns` returns the entire dataframe
+  - Both can transform columns using expressions.
 - `with_columns` and `alias` can add a new column
 - **Polars doesn't support add a new column using `[]` indexing**.
 - `with_columns` returns all of the columns, but `select` returns a subset of the columns.